tidymodels/tidymodels.org-legacy/content/books/tmwr/index.md

 weight: 1
 ---

 Modeling of data is integral to science, business, politics, and many other aspects of our lives.
-The goals of this book are to: introduce neophytes to models and the tidyverse, demonstrate the `tidymodels` packages, and to outline good practices for the phases of the modeling process.
+The goals of this book are to:

+- introduce and demonstrate how to use the tidymodels packages, and
+- outline good practices for the phases of the modeling process.

 An **HTML version** of this text can be found at [`https://tmwr.org`](https://tmwr.org).